This post may contain affiliate links. Read our disclosure here.

 3. Remember That It’s About Family

 One more point here… if you are starting a business to spend more time with your family, then do that!
 Set time limits to your work, hours that you don’t turn on a computer or answer emails.
-If your two year old responds to you calling her name with “hold on mama let answer this email” you may have a problem.
-Tomorrow I’m going to share some of our time management tips to help with this point.
+If the two year old responds to you calling her name with “hold on mama let answer this email” you may have a problem.

 4. Pick a Good Name